This chapter describes the Oracle Fusion Middleware features that are important in high availability topologies. It contains the following topics:

 Oracle Fusion Middleware provides two types of components:

-A system component, which is a manageable process that is not deployed as a Java application.
+System components: A system component is a manageable process that is not deployed as a Java application.
 Instead, a system component is managed by the Oracle Process Manager and Notification (OPMN).
-System components include Oracle Internet Directory, Oracle HTTP Server, Oracle Web Cache, and Java Standard Edition (JSE) components, such as Oracle BI Enterprise Edition.
+Examples of system components include Oracle HTTP Server and Oracle Internet Directory.

 If your environment includes system components, one or more system component domains.